SamOyeAH/SamOyeAH/README.md

 My name is **Samuel Oyediran** and welcome to my GitHub profile.
 Born in the UK, raised in Dublin,Ireland now living in the Netherlands, currently working at Ahold Delhaize as a Machine Learning Engineer (MLOps) and building my co-founded startup Qoupe VOF as a Fullstack DevOps Engineer (Co-founder).

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working with Python (FastAPI) and Typescript(Nestjs)
-- 🌱 I’m currently learning Kotlin & Python(FastAPI)
+- 🌱 I’m currently learning Go(lang) & Kotlin(Quarkus)
-- 👯 I’m looking to collaborate on my startup Qoupe and learn from the best in the AI/ML space.
+- 👯 I’m looking to learn (distributed systems,scalable design,clean code and architecture) on my startup Qoupe and learn from the best in the AI/ML space.
 - 🤔 I’m looking for help with building a backend for the Qoupe apps
 - 💬 Ask me about DevOps and MLOps
 - ⚡ Fun fact: I own a beagle 🐶